plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-26-contour-plot-excel.md

    sub-steps:
     - copy: "After importing the data, select the 'heatmaps' option from 'Choose Plot Type' dropdown. "
       img: "![Select heatmap from menu](http://images.plot.ly/excel/contour-plots/choose-from-menu.jpg)"
-    - copy: "Select 'Z Matrix' as the data shape, click on 'Select all columns', and then on the blue plot button to create the plot"
+    - copy: "Select 'Z Matrix' as the data shape, click on 'Select all columns', and then on the 'Make Heatmap' button to create the plot."
       img: "![Select data shape](http://images.plot.ly/excel/contour-plots/select-data-shape.jpg)"
     - copy: "This will create a heatmap chart using the data.
-To convert the heatmap to a contour plot, we need to select 'Contour map' from the TRACE popover, as shown in the figure below:"
+To convert the heatmap to a contour plot, we need to select 'Contour map' from the TRACE popover, as shown in the figure below."
       img: "![ Change heatmap to contour plot](http://images.plot.ly/excel/contour-plots/select-contour-plot-from-popover.jpg)"
  - title: Optional styling of the plot
    sub-steps:
-    - copy: "We should have a contour plot created like the one below."
+    - copy: "We should have a contour plot created like the one below.
+Now we are going to style it to make it more presentable."
       img: "![ Raw Plot](http://images.plot.ly/excel/contour-plots/raw-plot.jpg)"
     - copy: "In the 'Traces' popover, under the 'style' tab, toggle 'auto-color' to off, and then select one of the styles from the list below."
       img: "![Change Colorway](http://images.plot.ly/excel/contour-plots/select-colorways.jpg)"